game-sns/gamecourse/README.md

 # GAME course

-> Run a server to accept GAME models input.
+> Run a server to accept GAME models input

 ## Table of content